drshahizan/Python_EDA/README.md

 - [Big data processing](https://github.com/drshahizan/Python-big-data)

 # Exploratory Data Analysis
-Exploratory Data Analysis (EDA) is a crucial step in the data science process.
-It involves the visual and statistical examination of a dataset to better understand its characteristics, patterns, and relationships.
+Exploratory Data Analysis (EDA) is a crucial step in the data analysis process that involves examining and summarizing a dataset to understand its characteristics, identify patterns, and gain insights into the data.
+EDA is typically performed before more advanced statistical and machine learning techniques are applied and helps in forming hypotheses, selecting appropriate modeling approaches, and ensuring data quality.
+Here are some key components and techniques used in EDA:

 ✅️ EDA involves using graphics and visualizations to explore and analyze a data set.
 The goal is to explore, investigate and learn, as opposed to confirming statistical hypotheses.